Dynamsoft/barcode-reader-javascript/README.md

   <script src="https://cdn.jsdelivr.net/npm/dynamsoft-javascript-barcode@7.3.0-v2/dist/dbr.js" data-productKeys="PRODUCT-KEYS"></script>
   ```

-  To use your license, you simply need to replace `PRODUCT-KEYS` with it.
+  To use your activated key, you simply need to replace `PRODUCT-KEYS` with it.

 ## License Agreement